 Additionally, this is an excellent way to determine where you have training and knowledge resources that have only been made accessible to specific employees or departments.
 Now is a great time to break down these silos as part of your effort to create an enterprise learning strategy that benefits your entire organization.

-Identify the Metrics to Measure Progress
+9. Identify the metrics to measure

 You have to determine how you will measure progress towards your goals.
 Specifically, how are you closing those training gaps, and is the training you provide positively affecting your organizational goals?